websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/content-pages-overview.md

 ## Page Structure

 Page Structure provides a hierarchical view of the Fragments and their contents on the page.
-Click on a field in the page structure to highlight it on the page and quickly locate it amongst other elements.
-Headers and Footers are displayed in the hierarchy as well for custom [Master Page Templates](../defining-headers-and-footers/master-page-templates.md), but they appear disabled because they can only be modified from the Master Page Template.
+Click on a field in the page structure to highlight it on the page.
+Headers and Footers appear in the hierarchy as well for custom [Master Page Templates](../defining-headers-and-footers/master-page-templates.md), but they're disabled because they can only be modified from the Master Page Template.

 ![Page Structure shows you a hierarchy of your page.](./content-pages-overview/images/08.png)